KrashheR/Crypto-WP/README.md

 <h1 align="center" id="title">Crypto News WordPress</h1>

-<p id="description">A multi-page website, originally built using HTML, CSS (SASS), GULP using BEM methodology with adaptability in mind.
+<p id="description">A multi-page news site implemented in HTML5, SCSS(SASS), JavaScript using BEM methodology for naming css classes.

-  Subsequently, a full integration of WordPress with PHP was made.
+The site is fully customized and linked to wordpress.
+Creation of new articles is done from admin panel by contentmaker.
+Afterwards the news are displayed on the main page.
 </p>

 <img src="https://www.krashher.ru/images/github/wordpress/wordpressPreview.png" alt="wordpress preview">